We Put 6 AI Agents in a Room and Made Them Argue About Your Portfolio

 Here's what makes multi-agent systems valuable: agents have different priorities.

-Example: You're evaluating a datacenter site in Arizona.
+Example: You're evaluating a data center site in Arizona.

 • Grid Stability Agent: "Flags high risk - WECC region is seeing capacity constraints, summer peak load concerns."